open-sauced/maintainer-intro-course/effective-communication.md

 When you support your contributors, you can gain their trust and motivation and create a more collaborative and productive environment.
 By providing them with the help they need, you can establish a culture where everyone feels respected and supported, which leads to even greater achievements.

-You can add a section in your README or Contributing Guide to inform about the support you can give and how to get one.
+You can add a section in your README or contributing guidelines to inform about the support you can give and how to get one.

 #### Timeline